shafdo/subdomainFinder/README.md

 # subdomainFinder
-An automated tool to grab subdomains
+An automated tool to grab subdomains from the crtsh certificate search.